Regional Development Programmes

 N-3 solution

-An N-3 event occurs when a ‘double circuit fault’ on the transmission network takes place while a transmission circuit is under maintenance.
-This is considered to be a once-in-a-hundred-year event.
-The N-3 Operational tripping scheme can disconnect DERs feeding into the impacted part of the transmission network within 30 seconds of the N-3 event.
+Considered to be a once-in-a-hundred-year instance, an N-3 event occurs when a ‘double circuit fault’ on the transmission network takes place while another transmission circuit is under maintenance.
+The scheme can disconnect DERs feeding into the impacted part of the transmission network within 30 seconds of the N-3 event, which will reduce the power that may flow towards the transmission network.

 Find out more